How do the different insulated wooden blocks fit together? Do Gablok blocks require a joint?

 Many of you are wondering about the technique that allows our insulating blocks to stay in place.

-No jointing system is required for self-building with Gablok insulating blocks.
+No jointing system is required when self-building with Gablok insulated wood blocks.

-The insulating wooden blocks fit together like interlocking building block toys to form the structure of the house.
+The insulated wood blocks fit together indeed, like a building set, to form the structure of the wood-frame home.

-The individual insulated wooden blocks of the outer walls are secured together by a system of rafters laid vertically and screwed to the frame.
+The individual insulated wood blocks of the exterior walls are actually secured together by a system of rafters laid vertically and screwed to the frame.

-When a storey is finished, these battens — attached vertically every 40 cm – take up, à with the help of the provided screws, not only all the blocks forming the floor but also the bottom plate and the embossed top plate with the screws provided.
+When a floor is completed, these rafters – fixed vertically every 40 cm – take up, à with the help of the provided screws, not only all the blocks forming the level but also the bottom and top rail.
+In short, they hold the entire wall together.

-You can then apply the material of your choice for the finish, such as Gyproc panels or any other material you wish.
+You can then have the material of your choice installed for the finishes, such as Gyproc panels, brick,… Everything is possible and adaptable to your desires.

 In more practical terms, insulated wood blocks (SF – Sur Filière or insulated départ blocks) are stacked one on top of the other à from a départ rail.
-When a wall is finished, a second plate (the embossed plate) is inserted into the last stack (Blocks under ceiling or insulated belt blocks).
-This acts as a belt and support for installing the floor components.
+When a wall is finished, a second stringer (the top stringer) is inserted into the last row (SP block or insulated belt blocks).
+This one acts as a belt and support for the installation of the floorélents.

-Your timber frame is then ready and solid.
-The same technique is used to secure the internal load-bearing walls.
+Your wood frame is then ready and strong.
+The method is used to attach the interior load-bearing walls of the wood frame.

-What components make up the flat-pack kit for your timber-frame house?
+What components make up your timber frame home kit?

-Gablok offers various types of insulating blocks that you can use to build your own house.
+Gablok offers different kinds of insulating blocks that will allow you to build your house yourself.

-All these wooden components fit together to create the structure of the self-build.
+All these components fit together to create the structure of the self-build.